Everyone has their way of cooking meat; grills, stoves, and ovens are everyday choices you’ve probably tried yourself.

 Sous vide cooking is not only very easy, but it’s also inexpensive while producing restaurant-quality food in the comfort of your home.

 It won’t earn you any Michelin stars, but your family will thank you.

 What can you cook with it?

-What should you be looking for when you’re considering different products?
+What should you be looking for when buying a sous vide machine?

 These are all questions we’ll answer in this guide (and then some).

 In no time you’ll be able to compare our recommendations above or find your perfect sous vide machine online.

 Many people have heard the term “sous vide” on television or on a restaurant menu, but unsurprisingly not everyone knows what it means.

 This French term, meaning “under vacuum” refers to a cooking process that combines your stove or oven, and a hot pot into a single cooking appliance.